chrisDaniel/SGEExamples/README.md

 # Simple Game Engine Examples
-Collection of examples which use the Simple Game Engine Library.

-The simple game engine is an Android Library using OpenGL that probably isnt the correct way to use OpenGL.
+Here is a Simple Game Engine and then some examples for Android using OpenGL.
+Please note that this is the first time ive ever done A) android, B)openGL, C) game development.....which means that things are probably done wierd / wrong.

-Still in development...here are some links to YouTube vidoes running the examples in this project.
+Im pretty much done with this.
+There ended up being some cool stuff from it though...here are some links to YouTube vidoes running the examples in this project.

 [Video 1: Shapes, Tweens, and Camera Direction](https://www.youtube.com/watch?v=LUiqlVIovpU)